liferay/lexicon-site/src/pages/docs/patterns/Table/table.md

 ### Columns visibility

-Columns in a table can be shown or hidden only when the table goes together with the managament bar and the mangement bar implements this feature.
+Columns in a table can be shown or hidden only when the table goes together with the management bar and the management bar implements this feature.
 All columns can be hidden except the first one as it is the reference column.

 ### Columns layout

 A table contains 1 to many columns and how to place them properly can be cumbersome.
 We provide you a set of advices so you can take quick and easy decisions.

-While main column must be always placed on the leftmost side, depending on the number of colums and its content you could prefer different table layouts:
+While main column must be always placed on the leftmost side, depending on the number of columns and its content you would prefer different table layouts:
-* **2 columns**: Place the second column right next to the first column respectin the margins.
+* **2 columns**: Place the second column right next to the first column respecting the margins.
 * **N columns**: Place columns equidistant.

-### Content format and aligment
+### Content format and alignment

 * Headers must be always left-aligned and semibold.
 * First column value must be always in semibold.